A Henkin-style completeness proof for the modal logic S5: Introduction

 \subsection{Related work}

 The use of proof assistants in the mechanization of completeness proofs in the context of Kripke semantics has been recently studied in the literature for a variety of formal systems.

-In particular, Coquand~\cite{coquand2002formalised} uses ALF to give a constructive formal proof of soundness and completeness with respect to Kripke models for intuitionistic propositional logic with implication as a sole logical constant.
+Coquand~\cite{coquand2002formalised} uses ALF to give a constructive formal proof of soundness and completeness with respect to Kripke models for intuitionistic propositional logic with implication as the sole logical constant.
 Building on Coquand's work, a constructive completeness proof of Kripke semantics for intuitionistic logic with implication and universal quantification has been verified with Coq by Heberlin~and~Lee~\cite{herbelin2009forcing}.
 Also using Coq, Doczal~and~Smolka present a constructive formal proof of completeness with respect to Kripke semantics and decidability of the forcing relation for an extension of the basic modal logic K~\cite{doczkal2012constructive} and a variety of temporal logic~\cite{doczkal2014completeness}.
-In his formal verification of cut elimination for coalgebraic logics, Tews~\cite{tews2013formalizing} provides a formalization of soundness and completeness proofs that covers many different logics, including the modal logic K as a particular example.
+In his formal verification of cut elimination for coalgebraic logics, Tews~\cite{tews2013formalizing} provides a formalization of soundness and completeness proofs covering many different logics, including modal logic K.

-However, to the best of our knowledge, there exists no formalization of a Henkin-style completeness proof for propositional modal logic yet.
-Our proof is close to that of Hughes and Cresswell~\cite{hughes1996new}, except that it is given for a system based on a different choice of axioms.
+However, to the best of our knowledge, the formalization of a Henkin-style completeness proof for propositional modal logic S5 proposed in this paper is the first of its kind.\footnote{ In independent work done roughly at the same time the author first completed this formalization in 2018, Wu and Gor{\'e}~\cite{wu_et_al:LIPIcs:2019:11086} have described a formalization in Lean of modal tableaux for modal logics K, KT, and S4 with decision procedures with proofs of soundness and completeness.
+Also in 2018, but unknown to the author, From~\cite{Epistemic_Logic-AFP} formalized a Henkin-style completeness proof for system K in Isabelle. } Our proof is close to that of Hughes and Cresswell~\cite{hughes1996new}, but given for a system based on a different choice of axioms.
 In Hughes and Cresswell's book, the basis of S5 is that of T plus an additional axiom.
-In our case, S5 is built on axiom schemes for K, T, S4 and B. This has the advantage that we can easily adapt the proof for different weaker systems.
+Here S5 is built on axiom schemes for K, T, S4 and B. This has the advantage that we can easily adapt the proof for different weaker systems.
 Another choice had to be made between using a deep or a shallow embedding for the formalization.
 Because our aim is metatheoretical, we use a deep embedding for the encoding of the syntax, as it allows us to prove metatheorems by structural induction on formulas or derivations.